flatironinstitute/sciware/12_Functions/main.md

 <!-- EEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE -->
 ## Exercises (breakouts)

-Choose an example to work on in a small group, from the files in the [repo](https://github.com/flatironinstitute/learn-sciware-dev/tree/master/12_Functions/exercise)
+Choose an example to work on in a small group, from the files in the repo: https://github.com/flatironinstitute/learn-sciware-dev/tree/master/12_Functions/exercise

 There are several different languages to choose from.